MSPs: How Your Clients Can Renegotiate MPS Contracts

 Print Partner and MPS Contract Reviews

-In this article, you learned how to help your clients assess their current print contract, research print industry standards, and finally, how to negotiate for more favorable terms.
+Hopefully, these tips will help your clients assess their current print contract, research print industry standards, and negotiate for more favorable terms.
 With your newly-acquired knowledge, you can go on and help your clients get the most from their print.

 Renegotiating an MPS contract can be a daunting task.
 But luckily, your client doesn’t have to do it on their own.

-Print Partner is the trusted MPS provider for MSP’s clients throughout the US.
+Print Partner is the trusted MPS provider for MSP’s clients throughout the US and Canada.
 We’re proud to have cultivated relationships between hundreds of MSPs and our parent company, Green Office Partner, which delivers top-shelf, white-gloved print services to our MSP partners’ clients.

 We offer value in three ways to our MSP partners: